alecGraves/Agentic/README.md

 ## Introduction 🖊
 ```
 Sublime breathes code,
 Agents speak in marked whispers,
 Chats rise, fall, then rest.
 ```
 *~llama.cpp GPT-OSS-20b on Agentic/chat_stream.py using the "haiku" action*

-This is a plugin that lets you run models over OpenAI-style chat completion APIs, tested with `llama-server`, [groq](https://groq.com/), and the OpenAI official API.
-You can use this plugin to send code snippets or files and get LLM results directly in Sublime Text.
+This plugin lets you run models over OpenAI-style chat completion APIs, tested to work with [llama.cpp](https://github.com/ggml-org/llama.cpp), [groq accelerators](https://console.groq.com/docs/api-reference#chat-create), [Google Gemini (TPU)](https://ai.google.dev/gemini-api/docs/openai), and the [OpenAI official API](https://platform.openai.com/docs/api-reference/chat).
+You can use this plugin to quickly send code snippets or entire files to an LLM and stream results directly back to Sublime Text.
 Chatting is supported through a simple markdown text file interface with hotkeys (`[ctrl/cmd]+[enter]`, `[esc]/[c]`).
 There is also support to easily build custom agent actions that you can quickly access from the command palette.

-### Features 😍
+## Features 😍
 **Highlight code and use `AI Agent` to launch a custom chat with relevant context:**
 ![Highlight a Code Section and Start a Chat](pics/highlight_chat.png)